 - Winter Outerwear: I have a 3-in-1 Parka that performs well and looks great in the city.
 You can wear it 3 different ways, but most of the time, I keep the insulating and shell layers zipped up together for maximum warmth since I get cold easily.

-- Midlayer: I usually wear either my Polartec fleece or Sharmbaa fleece depending on how active I know I’m going to be
+- Midlayer: I usually wear my Polartec fleece if I’m going to be active.

 - Base Layer (top): I wear the men’s because I like it better than the women’s version.